Public Lands Management

 CPW and GOCO developed the Colorado Outdoor Regional Partnership initiative to ensure that our state remains a world-class destination for outdoor recreation while preserving our land, water, wildlife, and quality of life.

 The Outside 285 Regional Partnership (O285 Partnership) is made up of land managers, wildlife biologists, wildlife conservation organizations, and recreation user groups.
 Wild Connections is one of the partners.
 Over the next two years, the O285 Partnership will focus on implementing its 2021 Master Plan, building more partnerships throughout the region, and advancing both habitat conservation and trail-based outdoor recreation throughout the 285 corridor.
-If you have general questions about the O285 Partnership, please direct them to project consultant, ERO Resources: CTanner@eroresources.com Questions about Wild Connections' interests in Outside285 can be directed to our Conservation Director John Sztukowski
+If you have general questions about the O285 Partnership, please direct them to project consultant, ERO Resources: CTanner@eroresources.com Questions about Wild Connections' interests in Outside285 can be directed to our Co-Director/Conservation John Sztukowski

 The Outside 285 Regional Partnership (O285 Partnership) is made up of land managers, wildlife biologists, wildlife conservation organizations, and recreation user groups.
 Wild Connections is one of the partners.
 Over the next two years, the O285 Partnership will focus on implementing its 2021 Master Plan, building more partnerships throughout the region, and advancing both habitat conservation and trail-based outdoor recreation throughout the 285 corridor.
-If you have general questions about the O285 Partnership, please direct them to project consultant, ERO Resources: CTanner@eroresources.com Questions about Wild Connections' interests in Outside285 can be directed to our Conservation Director John Sztukowski
+If you have general questions about the O285 Partnership, please direct them to project consultant, ERO Resources: CTanner@eroresources.com Questions about Wild Connections' interests in Outside285 can be directed to our Co-Director/Conservation John Sztukowski

 Outside 285 Study Area